 Post snow removal advertisements online.
 Leverage the power of digital by figuring out the best medium for your business.

-Your ads need to be designed for your target audience, so figure out the platform that your ideal customers use the most.
-For commercial it would usually be facility managers, and for residential, it will be individual homeowners.
+Your ads must be designed for your target audience, so figure out the platform your ideal customers use the most.
+For instance, for commercial, it would usually be facility managers, and for residential, it will be individual homeowners.

 Build a new snow removal website or simply add a new page to your website only for winter services.
 Showcase your previous work through a photo gallery on your website and add client testimonials from existing or old customers.